truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 On one hand, a paranoid user would need to run their own node.
 They would only "know" that they had really been paid by checking all of the data in all of the blocks, to make sure it was following all of the rules.
 This currently requires the user to commit computational resources: roughly ~100 GB of hard drive space, several days worth of CPU time, and a significant chunk of bandwidth.

-In contrast, a user might rely on SPV mode, in which case the user can assume they've been paid if [1] they have been provided with a Bitcoin transaction which [a] pays them, [b] is appropriately formatted and [c] has inputs / Script which are not-invalid, [2] this txn has been included in a block, [3] this block has been built on (ie, 6 or so confirmations), and [4] the blocks all contain sufficient work.
+In contrast, a user might rely on SPV mode, in which case the user can assume they've been paid if [1] they have been provided with a Bitcoin transaction which [1a] pays them, [1b] is appropriately formatted and [1c] has inputs / Script which are not-invalid, [2] this txn has been included in a block, [3] this block has been built on (ie, 6 or so confirmations), and [4] the blocks all contain sufficient work.
 Meeting these requirements, only requires a paltry 4 MB of space per year, and almost no computation, and it does not encounter the O(n2) scaling problem (more below).

 ![topologies](/images/two-topologies.png)